Augmented Reality is becoming a standard in online retail, with virtual try-on driving higher engagement and buyer confidence.

 We all know how tough it is to buy new glasses when you aren’t acquainted with the shape and not sure if it fits your face.
 A number of eyewear brands (Zenni, Quay, JINS, and so on) have recently introduced a pretty accurate try-on function.
 Let’s talk about how it works on the example of Zenni (in the screenshot below).

 Firstly, you should slowly move your head to the left and the right.
-Secondly, the virtual assistant offers you to hold any plastic card against your forehead for more precise measurements.
+Secondly, the virtual assistant offers to hold any plastic card against your forehead for more precise measurements.
 After that, you see how various frames fit on your face.
-The handiest thing is that the program creates gifs for every frame in the catalogue straight away.
+The handiest thing is that the program creates GIFs for every frame in the catalogue straight away.

 4. Timepieces